siddharth2016/Opencv-Python-Computer-Vision/README.md

 It shows how to achieve slide show functionality using opencv, one can also try to save each image (result in slide show) in a video format to view blending of images.
 It makes use of _addWeighted()_ method to view transitions.

+You can check [this](https://chandraji.dev/how-to-make-a-slideshow-using-opencv) blog for more information on the approach taken.

 ### Multiple Color Detection Simultaneously